Centre spent Rs 5 lakh crore on MGNREGA scheme in 8 years: Nirmala Sitharaman | Politics

 The Centre has spent Rs 5 lakh crore on MGNREGA scheme during the past eight years, out of which 20 per cent was spent during the COVID-19 pandemic, Union Finance Minister Nirmala Sitharaman has said.

-Speaking to reports in Kamareddy district of Telangana on Thursday, she said the state was given Rs 20,000 crore under the the Mahatma Gandhi National Rural Employment Guarantee scheme in the past eight years.
+Speaking to reporters in Kamareddy district of Telangana on Thursday, she said the state was given Rs 20,000 crore under the Mahatma Gandhi National Rural Employment Guarantee scheme in the past eight years.

 ''During the past eight years, Telangana received Rs 20,000 crore under MGNREGA.
 During the same period all over the country Rs 5 lakh crore has been spent, out of which more than 20 per cent was spent in 2020-21 during COVID-19 pandemic,'' she said replying to a query.